leighghunt/ArcGISAdminToolkit/README.md

 ## Features

 * Automate the administration process.
-* Download data from a map service.
+* Download data from a map service or WFS layer.
 * Maintain geodatabase performance.
 * Setup map caching as a scheduled task.
 * Monitor ArcGIS Server site.